vishalbrijjoshi1/vishaljoshi-portfolio/README.md

 ---

-### 2️⃣ Dockerized ML Model
+### 2️⃣ Deploy LLAMA Model on local Infrastructure
-- Containerized a Scikit-Learn model for prediction
+- It is Chat bot and learn from different Documents of any official organization and Answering user's queries.
-- Exposed via FastAPI + Docker Compose
+- Easily handling the client and saving the men power to operate manuly.
 - [🔗 View GitHub Repo](https://github.com/yourusername/docker-ml-model)
 - ![ML Screenshot](assets/ml-docker.png)